 If you experience a medical emergency, call 000.

-We are currently not able to accept new patients due to being at capacity.
+We are currently not able to accept new patients for consults due to being at capacity.
 We hope to re-open new patient bookings in the very near future.

 From 1 January 2022 our fees will be changing.
 This decision has not been made lightly and is necessary due to the ongoing discrepancy between operating a general practice clinic and low increases to Medicare rebates offered by the Federal Government.
 A full list of fees is available at Reception.
 Please speak with our team if you have any questions.